 - Epidemiological Tracking: Tracing back infected herds and restricting their products from human consumption.

-- Anatomical Controls: Strict regulations removing SRMs at slaughterhouses prevent contaminated parts from mixing into general meat supply.
+- Anatomical Controls: Strict regulations removing SRMs at slaughterhouses prevent contaminated parts from mixing into the general meat supply.

 These systems allow rapid response when suspicious cases emerge and help maintain consumer confidence globally regarding beef safety standards.